auth0/Auth0.swift/README.md

 Auth0 helps you to:

-* Add authentication with [multiple authentication sources](https://auth0.com/docs/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, amont others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
+* Add authentication with [multiple sources](https://auth0.com/docs/identityproviders), either social identity providers such as **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce** (amongst others), or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS, or any SAML Identity Provider**.
 * Add authentication through more traditional **[username/password databases](https://auth0.com/docs/connections/database/custom-db)**.
 * Add support for **[linking different user accounts](https://auth0.com/docs/link-accounts)** with the same user.
 * Support for generating signed [JSON Web Tokens](https://auth0.com/docs/tokens/concepts/jwts) to call your APIs and **flow the user identity** securely.
-* Analytics of how, when and where users are logging in.
+* Analytics of how, when, and where users are logging in.
-* Pull data from other sources and add it to the user profile, through [JavaScript rules](https://auth0.com/docs/rules).
+* Pull data from other sources and add it to the user profile through [JavaScript rules](https://auth0.com/docs/rules).

 ## Create a Free Auth0 Account

-1. Go to [Auth0](https://auth0.com) and click Sign Up.
+1. Go to [Auth0](https://auth0.com) and click **Sign Up**.
-2. Use Google, GitHub or Microsoft Account to login.
+2. Use Google, GitHub, or Microsoft Account to login.

 ## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
+If you have found a bug or to request a feature, please [raise an issue](https://github.com/auth0/Auth0.swift/issues).
 Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy/) details the procedure for disclosing security issues.
+The [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.

 ## Author